-We use a multi-paced training scheme to develop both energy systems and improve muscle strength.
-Each workout will target a different component of the energy systems and muscles used for running.
+We use a multi-paced training scheme to develop all energy systems and improve muscle strength.
+Each workout will target a different component of the energy systems, nerves and muscles used for running.

 Types of Training by Jack Daniels